ted-love/SLV_Calibration/README.md

 ![My Image](LEV.png)

-Then using the Monte Carlo method, the Vanilla options were priced and the implied vol was backed-out and compared to the initial market data, the RMSE was: 0.04675, (IV as a decimal).
+Then using the Monte Carlo method, the Vanilla options were priced and the implied vol was backed-out and compared to the initial market data, the **RMSE was: 0.04675**, (IV as a decimal).

 Sources: